Prepare Your Pelvis

 Learning more about your body can help you prepare for birth and postpartum in a way that's nurturing, supportive and adapted to you.

-Squeezes are not the cure-all that we're told.
-Bodied need balance and space in order to respond.
+Squeezes are not the cure-all that we're sold.
+Bodies need balance, strength, ease and space in order to respond.

 Solidly based in anatomy, embodiment and practical biomechanics.